 Gasket Design Factors

 EN 13555 provides the test method for generating the gasket parameters used in EN 1591-1 calculations.
-With the approval of EN 13555:2014, the informative Annex G now provides some guidance for generating gasket design parameters for form-in-place products.
-Test results per the 2014 revision will be available soon.
+The informative Annex G now provides some guidance for generating gasket design parameters for form-in-place products.

 |PQR||A measure of creep relaxation at a predefined temperature.
 It is the ratio between the gasket stress after relaxation and the initial gasket stress.
 The ideal PQR value is 1.
 The closer the test value is to the ideal value, the lower the loss of gasket stress of the seal.|